When Mint first arrived on the scene, it was a revelation.

-Quicken is a software application you purchase and download to your computer (or mobile device).
+Quicken is a software application you purchase (starts around $30 for the Starter Edition but quickly goes up) and download to your computer (or mobile device).

 EveryDollar is a budgeting tool affiliated with Dave Ramsey (Lampo Group) and works off the principle of zero-based budgeting.
 It's a very beautiful looking app, available on iPhone and Android, and you have the option of using the free version of the paid Plus version ($99/year).

 The big difference between the free version and the paid version is that the paid version has phone support and automated transaction imports/downloads (this is a huge difference).
 So unless you pay, you have to manually enter transactions.

 Here's a look at how you create a budget in EveryDollar: